rajesh1993/Restaurant-Restful-API/README.txt

 ------------------------------------------------------------------------------------
 The classes and their URLs and methods have been listed below.
 Please note the status at the end of each class and accordingly run tests on the server.
 ------------------------------------------------------------------------------------
+NOTE: I have used random UUID for each of the ID fields in the database.
+The sample data shown below will give you an idea of how to structure the URL to test it.
+I used Postman Monitor to test the API which is why you might see some extra parameters in the curl command.

 ------------------------------------------------------------------------------------
 RestaurantList : http://127.0.0.1:5000/rest